Please LET ME KNOW how YOU think Outerwear should be tested?!! What is most important to you? --- THANKS --- Ralph

-We love to have WeatherWool compared to any other outerwear ... and we generally describe WeatherWool as "All-Purpose Outerwear" ... that is, we design WeatherWool to be the choice for anyone who needs to handle what Nature dishes out.
+We invite comparison of WeatherWool to other outerwear ... and we generally describe WeatherWool as "All-Purpose Outerwear" ... that is, we design WeatherWool to be the choice for anyone who needs to handle whatever Nature dishes out.

 - Do you want to wear it?
 Will you be wearing it?
 This might seem like a wise-guy point to put in here, but this is my reasoning ...
 It's usually the unexpected situation that causes problems.
-And so we make highly versatile garments, "go-to" garments, that people WANT to wear -- even when they don't expect to need WeatherWool performance -- because they simply like wearing WeatherWool.
+That's where the Luxury part of Hardcore Luxury comes in.
+We make highly versatile garments, "go-to" garments, that people WANT to wear -- even when they don't expect to need WeatherWool performance -- because they simply like wearing WeatherWool.
 And then, if a pleasant afternoon hike somehow turns into a night out in freezing rain, you're wearing clothes that can see you through.
-WeatherWool prepares you for the unexpected.
+This is exactly what happened to one of our customers, and he wrote to tell us he believes our wool saved his life!
+We try to make clothing that prepares you for the unexpected.

-- How does it perform in cold weather and warm weather?
+- How does it perform in cold weather (temps below freezing and colder)?
+Moderate temperatures (around 50F/10C)? and warm weather?
 What range of temperatures will the same set of clothes handle?

-- If it does get wet will it still keep me warm?
+- If it does get wet will it still provide warmth?
 What if I get caught out in a cold rain for a couple of days, or fall in a river in winter?